Madison, New Jersey: Public schools

-Madison High School (879; 9–12).
+Madison High School with 816 students in grades 9–12.
 Students from Harding Township attend the district's high school as part of a sending/receiving relationship with the Harding Township School District.

 Private schools

 St. Vincent Martyr School (SVMS) is a Catholic parochial school, established in 1848, that serves students in grades Pre-K–3 through eight, operated under the auspices of the Saint Vincent Parish and the Roman Catholic Diocese of Paterson.
 SVMS is a recipient of the No Child Left Behind National Blue Ribbon School Award of Excellence for 2005–2006.
 Rainbow Montessori School, founded in 1981, is a Montessori school teaching children in Pre-K and kindergarten.

 Higher education

-Seton Hall College was established in Madison in 1856 and relocated to its location in South Orange, New Jersey in the late nineteenth century.
+Seton Hall College (now Seton Hall University) was established in Madison in 1856 and relocated to its location in South Orange, New Jersey, in the late 19th century.

 Drew University was founded in 1867 and continues to operate in Madison, on a wooded campus near downtown that was previously a private residence.

 Fairleigh Dickinson University's Florham Campus is located in Madison on the former Twombly estate.

-The Landmark Conference, an NCAA Division III conference, is based in Madison.
+Landmark Conference, an NCAA Division III conference, is based in Madison.